-The majority of employers today provide health benefits for their employees.
+Many employers today are committed to providing health benefits for their employees.
 According to Health Reform Monitoring Survey, there are an estimated 155 million Americans under age 65 covered by employer-provided plans, so finding ways to save you and your employees money on health is crucial.

 Check out these five tips to save on health care expenses.

 Health care costs should be clear to employees.
-That’s why insurers like Priority Health provide members the tools and resources they need to research the cost of services before receiving the care.
-The Cost Estimator tool, for example, allows members to search the cost of various routine procedures and tests at different medical facilities.
-And the estimated costs are based on the details of your specific health plan, rather than a generic estimate, allowing members to plan ahead most effectively.
+That’s why health plans like Priority Health provide members the tools and resources they need to research the cost of services before receiving the care.
+The Cost Estimator tool, for example, allows members to search what in-network facilities and pharmacies charge for services and prescriptions based on each member’s specific plan, rather than a generic estimate, allowing members to plan ahead most effectively.
 To date, Priority Health members who use the tool have seen an average savings of around $1,000 per plan year when they use the tool.

 Up until recently, these types of resources didn’t exist so many people are unaware about the offerings, even though cost savings can be significant.
 Encourage your employees to check out the cost tools offered through your health insurance provider.